 - Blogging and Microblogging – Web 2.0 blogging and microblogging can be very useful and is actually an integral part of social media.
 But there is more to blogging and microblogging than Twitter and Facebook.
 There are a number of blogging sites with rabid fans and followers (e.g., Squidoo, Blogger, Xanga, Tumblr, Brightside, Plurk, and hundreds of others).

 - Blogging for Business – Use Premium WordPress Blog Themes!
 The Ultimate Internet Image uses two, Thesis and Studiopress.
 Thesis is easier to learn and you can build an attractive blog in very little time.
-Studiopress is spectacular!
-With Studiopress, you have the capability to build a fully-functional website and blog.
-Studiopress allows for every conceivable modification and, with branding, you can build it into something amazing.
-In my opinion, Thesis and Studiopress make it unnessary to have any other sort of web presence.
-Again, The Ultimate Internet Image uses both Studiopress and Thesis exclusively.
+Studiopress is awesome.
+With Studiopress, you have the capability to build a fully-functioning site with everything you will ever require in a website.
+In my opinion, Thesis and Studiopress make it unnecessary to have any other sort of web presence.
+Aagain, The Ultimate Internet Image uses both Studiopress and Thesis exclusively.
 Why use less than the best?